Potensic Atom SE Review Summary

 • 4km transmission range

-When I first laid eyes on the Potensic Atom SE, which drone came to mind?
+When I first laid eyes on the Potensic Atom SE, do you know which drone came to mind?
 Yup, that’s right, the DJI Mavic Mini SE.
 Potensic won’t be the first company to try and emulate the design of DJI drones.
 Many have done so, and some to great success; the trick is if they can persuade customers that their product is just as good if not better than the original.
 So, is the Potensic Atom SE on par with the DJI Mini SE?
 Well, that is what we are here to find out.
-In this review of the Potensic Atom SE, we shall explore the drone’s main features, how it performs and if it’s a worthy alternative to the Mini SE.
+In this Potensic Atom SE review, we shall explore the drone’s main features, how it performs and if it’s a worthy alternative to the Mini SE.

 Potensic Atom SE Review